Credit (HELOC) Dataset¶

 )

-rf_domain.fit(X_concat, membership)
+rf_domain.fit(X_concat, split)

 oob_scores = rf_domain.oob_decision_function_[:, 1]

-ctst = CTST(actual=membership.values, predicted=oob_scores, metric=roc_auc_score)
+ctst = CTST(actual=split.values, predicted=oob_scores, metric=roc_auc_score)

 print(f"Dataset Shift Detection (CTST)")